magento/merchdocs/src/marketing/product-recommendations.md

 - **Viewed this, bought that** - Recommends items most often purchased by shoppers who viewed the specified item
 - **Bought this, bought that** - Recommends items most often purchased by shoppers who purchased the specified item
 - **More like this** - Recommends items based on similar content and attributes
-- **Trending** - Recommends items based on recent momentum of product’s popularity
+- **Trending** - Recommends items based on recent momentum of product's popularity

 ## Backup recommendations {#backup-recommendations}